Boots for Dogs Are Becoming Really Popular

 Indoors, your dog can have a lovely warm heated bed, but outdoors, jackets, jumpers and dog boots will keep them snug as a bug.
-Ruffwear specialise in dog gear – ideal for exciting adventures with your four-legged friend.
+Ruffwear specialises in dog gear – ideal for exciting adventures with your four-legged friend.

 Set of 4 Ruffwear Summit Trex Dog Boots

 Pooches paws are susceptible to picking up ice and balls of snow, plus toxic, burning salt, so keeping the hair trimmed between the toes could prevent the accumulation of ice there.
-Ruffwear provide three types of dog boots, to cover every venture you might want to make with your canine companion.
+Ruffwear provides three types of dog boots, to cover every venture you might want to make with your canine companion.
 Whether it’s for snow, for trekking, clambering over rocks, or just to keep out the weather, read the comparison chart to decide which type will suit your dogs needs best.

-Dog boots and coats are not a sissy thing, they are becoming more and more popular, even toughie dogs like Alaskan sled dogs, and rescue dogs wear them to protect their valuable paws.
+Dog boots and coats are not a sissy thing, they are becoming more and more popular, even toughie dogs like Alaskan sledge dogs, and rescue dogs wear them to protect their valuable paws.
 Boots allow your dog to enjoy their outdoor walks while protecting them from cuts, bruises, frostbite and poisons.

-Ok, so they may not like them, and walk a little funny at first, which is normal, but persistence is the answer, and hopefully they’ll get used to them with patience.
+Ok, so they may not like them and walk a little funny at first, which is normal, but persistence is the answer, and hopefully, they’ll get used to them with patience.

 It’s essential that you follow the measuring instructions from the company that you decide to purchase your dog boots from.
 This will go a long way to helping your dog accept the boots and enjoy walking in them.